A Magictation by Mikeal Basile

 Knowing is half the battle.

 Do you have the right decks for the size of the game you intend on playing.
 When you look at your collection do you have enough decks to meet all of these situations?
 Can you find a cEDH deck for duels?
-Have you built a ridiculous battle cruiser deck that eschews most cards under 6 CMC?
-Do you have a balanced or slightly faster deck?
+Have you built a ridiculous battle cruiser deck that eschews most cards under 6 CMC for those 5+ player marathons?
+Do you have a balanced or slightly faster deck for trios?
 Heck, I remember when I only had one deck, and I played it whenever I could.
 I knew I’d lose 1 v 1 games.
 I knew I only stood a chance when there were more than three players, but I was OK with that.
 I wanted to win when there was a bigger audience.
 I wanted to just play whenever I could.
 My suggestion to you is that you should play with what you have.
-Enjoy the games you get, and plan to build for your games in the future.
+Enjoy the games you get, and plan to build for your optimal sized games in the future.
 This helps you find maximum enjoyment no matter the playgroup and no matter the time constraints.
-Building your collection and preparing for all groups sizes is a great way to approach potential games nights.
+Building your collection and preparing for all groups sizes is a great way to approach potential game nights.
 Here’s to hoping that this summer will hold many game nights for you all at whatever group sizes you manage to muster.
 Take care and best of shuffles to you.
+May the cards be ever in your favor!